 The Quiet Alienation of Outgrowing Your Life

 The most isolating moment in my corporate career wasn't a failed project or a missed promotion.
-It was sitting in a conference room full of colleagues I'd worked alongside for years, listening to the same conversations we'd been having for the past decade, and realizing I was the only one who had changed.
+It was sitting in a conference room full of colleagues I'd worked alongside for years, listening to the same conversations we'd been having for the almost decade, and realizing I was the only one who had changed.

 They were still complaining about the same managers, gossiping about the same office politics, celebrating the same small victories that once mattered to me.
 Meanwhile, I felt like I was watching my old life through glass—close enough to touch, but fundamentally separated by an invisible barrier that no one else could see.